Resources and Advice

 We have been providing telecare and personal alarms for the elderly for more than 30 years and now help over 70,000 people remain independent and embrace a healthier and a more active life.

-Our response centre provides round the clock support at the press of a button and we have a range of telecare products including fall detectors and a medical helpline to help you remain independent and safe in your home.
+Our response centre provides round the clock support at the press of a button and we have a range of telecare products including personal fall alarms to help you remain independent and safe in your home.

 What to read next